sainismriti/Group-3-/README.md

 ### Data Visualization

 By attempting to visualize our data in a coherent, useable way, we learned the challenges of handling a large dataset.
 It took a great deal of deliberation to determine which of the datasets nearly 8000 schools were applicable to our purporse and which of the thousands of available variables were relevant.
-Oxnce this part was settled, we also learned the challenges of converting a dataset of raw information into a user-friendly visualization.
+Once this part was settled, we also learned the challenges of converting a dataset of raw information into a user-friendly visualization.

 ### Burndown